spacemeshos/docs/docs/start/smesher/post_1n.md

 "DoneProving"
 ```

+More info about oprerator API can be found in the [post-rs repository](https://github.com/spacemeshos/post-rs/blob/main/service/README.md#operator-api).

 Before stopping a post service with `DoneProving` state you need to make sure that node fetched the proof.
 You can check it by running `grpcurl` command:

 ```bash